codecrafters-io/build-your-own-dns-server/solutions/kotlin/01-ux2/explanation.md

-The entry point for your dns implementation is in `src/main/kotlin/Main.kt`.
+The entry point for your DNS Server implementation is in `src/main/kotlin/Main.kt`.

 Study and uncomment the relevant code: